SuperOfficeDocs/superoffice-docs/docs/en/chat/learn/as-customer.md

 5. The customer chats with the agent.

 6. When the conversation is finished, the customer can end the chat by closing the chat window.
-Alternatively, the agent can end the chat by selecting ![icon][img1] > **End chat**.
+Alternatively, the agent can end the chat by selecting <i class="ph ph-list" aria-label="Task menu"></i> > **End chat**.

     * If the post-chat form is active for this chat channel, the customer has the option to return to the chat.
     * If the **Enable transcript** function is active for this chat channel, the customer may choose to receive a log of your conversation via email.
 The email uses a reply template in SuperOffice Service.